rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 SKV-file).

-It is appropriate to name the file according to the content, e.g alarm.csv, 41101.csv, commands.csv etc. The files are saved in the sub-folder.\Objects.
+It is appropriate to name the file according to the content, e.g alarm.csv, 41101.csv, commands.csv etc. The files are saved in the sub-folder ``.\Objects``.
 If the folder does not exist, it must be created.
 RSMPGS2 will create the folder automatically the first time the program is started.
 When the program is installed, several example files are included.

 Do not forget to change or add a new revision number and save the first sheet again if any change is made.
-RSMPGS2 will point out if any file in .\Objects is changed without revision number change.
+RSMPGS2 will point out if any file in ``.\Objects`` is changed without revision number change.

 It is important that the SXL format follows the template and the recommendations, otherwise RSMPGS2 won’t be able to read the information